pjvds/born2code.net/_posts/2013-05-19-jump-faster-with-autojump.md

 keywords: [terminal, zsh, cd, autojump]
 ---

-Sometimes you discover a tool that makes you wonder how you ever lived without it.
+Once in a while you discover a tool that makes you wonder how you ever lived without it.
 [Autojump](https://github.com/joelthelion/autojump) is such a tool.
-It allows blazing fast file system navigation from the terminal.
-Autojump allows you to jump to any path you previously visited.
-For example, if I want to change directory to `/Users/pjvds/dev/born2code.net`, I simply execute `j born2code`.
-Autojump doesn't need the full directory name.
-Just a piece of it enough.
-It will match your input with a list of weighted paths and pick the top one.
+It allows blazing fast file system navigation from the terminal by letting you to jump to any path you previously visited.
+The command `j born2code` changes directory to `/Users/pjvds/dev/born2code.net`.
+Autojump doesn't need the full directory name, a small piece is enough.
+It will match your input with a list of weighted paths and picks the one on top.

 ## How does autojump work
-Autojump stores the path and weight information of all directories you visit in a simple textfile called `autojump.txt`.
-For example, if you execute the following `cd` command:
+Autojump stores the paths you visit in a simple textfile called `autojump.txt`.
+Picture the following `cd` command.

     cd ~/dev/getting-started-python/src

-Your autojump.txt file will look like this:
+That command will update your autojump.txt file  to look like this:

     10  /Users/pjvds/dev/getting-started-python/src

-When you `cd` to another directory.
+When you `cd` to another directory with the following.

     cd ~/dev/getting-started-ruby/src